Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 3. Regularly review account access

-Different email accounts for different purposes
+Using different email accounts for different purposes to enhance email privacy

-1. Primary personal email
+1. Primary personal email (Your main secure email address)

-• For friends, family, and important communications
+• For friends, family, important communications

 2. Shopping and services email

-• For online purchases and non-essential accounts
+• For online purchases, non-essential accounts (can be less secure)

 3. Newsletter and subscription email

-• For content you want but that might come with tracking
+• For content that might involve tracking

 4. Professional email